MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 4: script that creates a table with id and name

 task 5: script that print description of how the table has created

+task 6:  script that print list all rows of a table